Cloud Spectra Gateway -- Quick Start v1.0.0

 7Retrieve the initial admin password

-# SSH in as user "admin" with your EC2 key pair
+# 2. SSH in as user "admin" with that key

 8Set a permanent password